Order GOBIIFORMES: Family OXUDERCIDAE (a-o)

 Clevelandia ios (Jordan & Gilbert 1882) arrow, referring to its long and slender body

-Cotylopus Guichenot 1863 cotyla, cup or cavity; pous, feet, referring to fused ventral fins forming a cup-shaped disc
+Cotylopus Guichenot 1863 cotyla, cup or cavity; pous, feet, referring to fifth rays of each ventral fin joined together to form a cup-like disc

 Cotylopus acutipinnis Guichenot 1863 acutus, pointed; pinnis, fin, referring to pointed extremities of its dorsal and anal fins